Alejogb1/job-board/blog-data/why-is-my-accuracy-different-with-modelevaluate-vs-modelpredict.md

 id: "why-is-my-accuracy-different-with-modelevaluate-vs-modelpredict"
 ---

-, let’s tackle this.
 The discrepancy you’re seeing between `model.evaluate` and `model.predict` accuracy is a common source of confusion, and frankly, I've banged my head against the wall on this one a few times myself back in my early days building predictive models for, let's say, high-frequency trading algorithms – a domain where even minor inaccuracies could be financially disastrous.
 The difference isn't arbitrary; it stems from how these two functions operate and the data they use under the hood.

 First, it's critical to understand that `model.evaluate` provides an _aggregate_ measure of performance over a given dataset, usually the validation or test set.
 It computes loss and metrics (like accuracy) across all the provided data at once and returns _scalar_ values that represent averages.
 This process often includes a batch-wise forward pass through the entire set, calculating losses on each batch, then averaging the results.
 In essence, it's designed to offer an overall view of your model's performance.